MolecularAI/REINVENT4/configs/toml/SCORING.md

   * _smarts_: SMARTS patterns
 * GroupCount: count how many times the SMARTS pattern is found
   * _smarts_: SMARTS pattern
-* MatchingSubstructure: preserve the final score when the SMARTS pattern is found, otherwise penalize it
+* MatchingSubstructure: preserve the final score when the SMARTS pattern is found, otherwise penalize it (multiply by 0.5)
   * _smarts_: SMARTS pattern
   * _use_chirality_: check for chirality
 * TanimotoSimilarity: Tanimoto similarity using the Morgan fingerprint (RDKit)